codetstencil/mudblazor-to-other-control/README.md

 This is a simple application that allows users to manage **Artists**, **Albums**, and **Album Views** with full CRUD (Create, Read, Update, Delete) functionality.

+## The only change required is in the Presentation layer

 ---

 ## 🚀 Features